How Peer-To-Peer Payment Pioneer Venmo Grew Up And Got Serious

 Magdon-Ismail and Kortina, who met at the University of Pennsylvania, launched Venmo in 2009 as a fee-free, digital way to ferry money between friends.
 The app pioneered the idea of social payments by publishing users’ transactions and memos in an emoji-filled conversational stream—catnip for millennials.
 Braintree founder and now PayPal COO Bill Ready says it was the “crazy genius” of this stream—where you can see friends paying one another for pretzels and beer, roommates exchanging money for utilities and rent, and couples divvying up date-night expenses—that drew him to the app in 2012, despite the fact that it had only 3,000 users.

 Ready knew that mobile money would eventually be huge.
-Prior to Braintree, he lead a white label online payments and money management service for banks.
+Prior to Braintree, he led a white label online payments and money management service for banks.
 Looking at consumer traffic behavior, he noticed people increasingly trying to access their bank accounts from their phones’ mobile browsers.
 This was in the early days of smartphones—before web pages were optimized for mobile—and typing in a username and password was a fairly irksome experience.
 But people were trying anyway.

 This insight stuck with him and became the impetus for Braintree, a payment processor that got its start providing mobile services for Uber and Airbnb.
 While there was little competition in this nascent field, Ready realized he was missing the opportunity to create a consumer-facing product that would let people make single-tap payments.
 That’s when he came across Venmo, which had a payment app poised to capture the market.

 Today, Venmo is the service to beat in the growing peer-to-peer payments space.
-It shuttled nearly $18 billion between people last year— $5.6 billion in the final quarter alone, up 126% from the previous year.
+It shuttled nearly $18 billion between people last year—$5.6 billion in the final quarter alone, up 126% from the previous year.
 (Though Venmo doesn’t release user figures, Verto Analytics estimates it has more than 7 million active monthly users, which still pales next to PayPal’s 197 million accounts.)
 The app’s growth is all the more remarkable for the fact that the product itself has remained relatively unchanged since joining the PayPal fold in 2013.
 For although Venmo’s founders had a prescient understanding of the millennial mind-set, they knew little about the financial regulations that applied to their product.
 For the past few years, Venmo has been consumed with turning itself from a move-fast-and-break-things kind of company into something more upstanding—and substantial.

 As a payments service, Venmo is legally required to prevent money laundering and fraud, but the service launched with virtually no regulatory compliance built into it.
 It didn’t even verify users initially.
 Before its acquisition by Braintree, Venmo found itself playing whack-a-mole against fraud.
 People would hook up stolen credit cards to the app and cash out entire lines of credit.
 Others hacked legitimate accounts.
 Another ploy was to use Venmo to pay for purchases, and then pull the money back right after the item shipped.
 It was so easy for people to close out accounts that, Magdon-Ismail recalls, “we saw $200,000 disappear in one night.”

 Once it became part of PayPal, Venmo got to work, with chief operating officer Mike Vaughan taking on the additional role of general manager in 2014.
 By plugging into PayPal’s compliance infrastructure, the app began tracking and flagging potentially fraudulent settlements.
 It added two-factor authentication, and, over the past three years, has created its own technology to ensure that the platform isn’t being used for illicit activities.
 “We have a unique challenge that you might not have with normal bank transfers or writing a check,” says Vaughan.
-In particular, the team at Venmo figured out how understand the relationship between the sender and receiver.
+In particular, the team at Venmo figured out how to understand the relationship between the sender and receiver.
 For instance, if a user is transacting with someone for the first time, Venmo can look at whether they have overlapping sets of friends to help determine if the relationship is legitimate.

 While Venmo has largely laid low in the last couple of years, there have been glimmers of its compliance efforts in the news.
 Last year, in an essay for Vice, one user detailed how a $12.66 payment to his roommate for Thai food was held in financial purgatory for eight months because he captioned the payment “ISIS.”
 In another article, The Verge cautioned readers to avoid the phrase “idek,” which in millennial parlance stands for “I don’t even know.”
 Those payments were stalled for 96 hours.
 Such disruptions in service—caused by particular strings of letters and words—are evidence of Venmo’s new security infrastructure.